Dhghomon/easy_rust/README.md

 ## Vectors

 In the same way that we have `&str` and `String`, we have arrays and vectors.
 Arrays are faster with less functionality, and vectors are slower with more functionality.
-The type is written `Vec`.
+(Of course, Rust is always very fast so vectors are not slow, just slow*er* than arrays.)
+The type is written `Vec`, and you can also just call it a "vec".

 There are two main ways to declare a vector.
 One is like with `String` using `new`: